 He will probably get to keep his seat in Parliament.
 She may be prosecuted for having an abortion - at his instigation.

-.
+3. Another religious affair which is gripping the country's media is that of hitherto respected Muslim cleric, Abdullah Gymnastiar, popularly known as A'a (elder brother) Gym.
+He has taken a second wife, a 38 year old widow and former photo model, Alfarini Eridani.
 Polygamy, some argue, is ok for Muslim men if their first wife agrees and she can no longer bear him children or is otherwise incapacitated.

 The Global Corruption Report issued yesterday by corruption watchdog Transparency International and pollster Gallup International found that 50 percent of 1,000 Indonesians interviewed in mid-2006 said efforts to fight corruption were not effective.
 Jakarta Post

 It's said that heroin addicts put up with the bad times because they really enjoy the initial high.
-That must be why I watched every minute of Charlton's humiliation
+That must be why I watched every minute of Charlton's humiliation last night. .

 Time to reflect on the huddled masses of the unwashed and unloved, the poor and homeless, the physically and/or mentally disadvantaged and all the others exercising their democratic right to shop.